“At my age I suppose I should be knitting. But I would rather play poker with five or six ‘experts’ than eat.”

 Though she routinely beat Tubbs at the gaming tables, he was taken with her and the two began to see each other outside of the gambling halls.
 On one occasion when a drunken miner threatened Tubbs with a knife, Alice pulled out her .38 and put a bullet into the miner’s arm.
 Tubbs and Alice eventually married and the couple would have seven children.
 A painter by trade, Tubbs, along with Alice’s gambling profits, supported the family.
 The couple eventually moved out of Deadwood, where they homesteaded a ranch near Sturgis on the Moreau River.

 During this time, Alice significantly reduced the amount of time spent in gaming houses as she helped with the ranch and raised her children.
 But, Alice was doomed to be luckier at cards than at love.
 When Tubbs was diagnosed with tuberculosis, she was determined to stay by his side and nurse him back to health.
-Tubbs; however, lost the fight, and died of pneumonia in the winter of 1910.
+Tubbs; however, lost the fight and died of pneumonia in the winter of 1910.
 Alice then loaded him into a horse-drawn wagon to take his body to Sturgis for burial.
-At least one legend says she had to pawn her wedding ring to pay for the funeral and afterwards, went to a gambling parlor to earn the money to get her ring back.
+At least one legend says she had to pawn her wedding ring to pay for the funeral and afterward, went to a gambling parlor to earn the money to get her ring back.

 Alice would later say that the time spent on the ranch were some of the happiest days of her life and that during those years, she didn’t miss the saloons and gambling halls, but liked the peace and quiet of the ranch.
 However, after Tubbs’ death, she was required to once again make a living.
 She then hired a man named George Huckert to take care of the homestead and moved to Sturgis to earn her way.
 Huckert was enamored with Alice and proposed marriage to her several times.
 Finally, Alice married him, saying flippantly, “I owed him so much in back wages; I figured it would be cheaper to marry him than pay him off.
 So I did.”
 But the marriage would be short, as Alice found herself widowed once again when Huckert died in 1913.

-Sometime later, during Prohibition, Alice opened a saloon called “Poker’s Palace” between Sturgis and Fort Meade that provided not only gambling and liquor, but also “women” who serviced the customers.
+Sometime later, during Prohibition, Alice opened a saloon called “Poker’s Palace” between Sturgis and Fort Meade that provided not only gambling and liquor but also “women” who serviced the customers.
 While here, a drunken soldier began to cause havoc in the saloon, destroying the furniture, and causing a ruckus.
 Alice responded by pulling her .38 and shooting the man.
 While in jail awaiting trial, she calmly smoked cigars and read the Bible.
-She was acquitted on grounds of self defense, but her saloon was shut down in the meantime.
+She was acquitted on grounds of self-defense, but her saloon was shut down in the meantime.

 Now, in her 70s and with her beauty and fashionable gowns long gone, Alice struggled in her last years, continuing to gamble, but now dressing in men’s clothing.
 She occasionally was featured at events like the Diamond Jubilee, in Omaha, Nebraska, as a true frontier character, where she was known to have said, “At my age I suppose I should be knitting.
 But I would rather play poker with five or six ‘experts’ than eat.”